-This policy has been issued under the authority of:

-Deboral, Southur
+Leboral forthum '

 Signature

-Director of Human Resources
+Director of Human Resources Title •

-Title

 February 1, 2013

-Date

 SOCIAL MEDIA USE POLICY

 I. Purpose

 The City of Cleveland encourages personal expression and recognizes its employees may use social media when communicating with family, friends, neighbors, and co-workers.
 As an employee of the City of Cleveland, social media use necessitates certain responsibilities, even when used during private time and/or on personal devices.
 Social media posts are viewed by residents, City partners, and other outside entities, and your participation can be interpreted as a reflection of the City.